astro313/RXJ1131/WRITEUP/response.md

 superposed on the very fast rotational velocity of the accretion disk.

 # RESPONSE:
-We updated f_gas and f_mol using M_gas and M_dyn of both RXJ1131+companion , i.e., as a merger system.
+We have updated f_gas and f_mol considering RXJ1131 and the companion as one system.
+That is, we have used the total M_gas obtained by summing up M_gas of RXJ1131 and of the companion in deriving f_gas, and the total M_dyn obtained by summing up M_gas of RXJ1131 and of the companion in deriving f_mol.

 For the other comments, please refer to our response to point 11 and 12, where we describe how we took them into account.